Snapper fishing in South Australia

 Snapper tags for recreational fishers

-If you were successful in the ballot and hold Recreational Snapper tags, make sure you know the rules and guidelines for targeting Snapper.
+If you were successful in the ballot and hold Recreational Snapper tags, make sure you know the rules and guidelines for targeting Snapper in the South East from 1 February to 31 October.

 What is PIRSA doing to replenish Snapper stocks?